Collective Belonging:

 Who is this program for?

-• Professionals who work with girls in grades 5–12.
+- Education and youth development professionals who work with girls in grades 6–12/ ages 10-18.

 What is Collective Belonging Professional Development?

-• It’s an experiential two and a half day training with a duration of 20 hours.
+- It’s an experiential 3-day training with a duration of 20 hours.

-• Understand trauma and its associated responses and experience creating a healing-centered environment
+- Develop your understanding of trauma responses and practice creating a healing-centered environment

 Community Contract Creation & Implementation